The topics below provide practical details of the visual identity program.

 The Protocol and Recognition Products branch has many qualified and competitive suppliers available.
 They are available to produce any promotional items.

 The BC Mark is the only mark approved for use on the front of government public service stationery.
 There is no flexibility in the design, content or print specifications for stationery.
 This policy ensures recipients immediately recognize the authority of government employees.

 Only government employees can use government-issued business cards and stationery.

 The government is the source of provincial policies, laws, programs and services.
 Stationery shows recipients that the sender is an agent of the Government of British Columbia.
 Accurate reproduction of the appropriate marks signifies government authorship and responsibility.

-Order pre-printed letterhead and business cards from Queen's Printer only.
+Order pre-printed letterhead and business cards from King's Printer only.
 Use professionally printed stationery for all official correspondence.
 Before ordering stationery, verify the correct mailing address with BC Mail Plus.
-Queen’s Printer has current electronic design templates for all stationery.
+King’s Printer has current electronic design templates for all stationery.